The Storyteller Studio

 What is the Storyteller Studio?

-The Storyteller Studio is a collaborative space for young playwrights and dramaturgs under 30 to hone their craft through peer and professional support, and to develop the skills and working habits necessary for success as they transition into professional careers.
+The Storyteller Studio is a collaborative space for young playwrights and dramaturgs under 30 to hone their craft through peer and professional support, and to develop the skills and work ethic necessary for success as they transition into professional careers.

 Why the Studio?